 What to know before you go

-When you’ve found an option that you like, go through its list of amenities and make sure that the hostel provides your must-haves.
+When you’ve found an option that you like, you’ll need to go through its list of amenities and make sure that the hostel provides your must-haves.
 For example, if you need linens, lockers, air conditioning, or free breakfast, you’ll save your future self a headache by double-checking the full list of offerings before booking.

 You’ll also need to choose the type of room you’d like to sleep in.
-The cheapest ones are large, mixed-gender dorm rooms, so you’ll need to pay more to stay in a small or gender-specific room.
+The cheapest ones are large, mixed-gender dorm rooms, so you’ll have to pay more to stay in a small or gender-specific room.
 (And if you’d like a private bathroom, you’ll need to book an ensuite room — otherwise, you’ll have to go down the hall to use a communal shower and toilet.)
 Of course, if you’re traveling with a group, you can reserve a private room to ensure that everyone sleeps in the same place.

 What to know about your stay

 This is the fun part.
 First, make sure you pay attention while checking in — the hostel employee might offer up valuable information about public transportation, nearby restaurants, or community events.
 Some hostels even provide discounted tickets or arrange guests’ transportation to major sites, potentially making your life easier and your vacation cheaper.